Scaling a scale-up: The growth of Wise and what’s next for us

 Let’s look at the problems we’re solving for our customers and what’s in the pipeline for us to tackle next:

-1. Wise transfer – the world’s best money transfer service
+1. Wise transfer – building the world’s best money transfer service

 We’re building the world’s best money transfer service, letting customers transfer money in 54 currencies.
 It’s the cheaper, easier way to send money abroad — on average up to 8x cheaper than old-school banks2.
 We’ve already built an account where customers can unlock a full suite of features including currency balances, debit card, local account details and multi-currency direct debits.